csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 PROOF:

 A proof of this theorem can be found in any textbook on number theory.

-页码，53/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 For instance, since 67 is prime, 266 1(mod 67).
 This suggests an algorithm to test whether a